Chinese crocodile lizard: Territorial behavior

 Shinisaurus crocodilurus have been observed to be territorial and in a given pond or stream, one sole lizard will occupy the entire space.
 They will widen their mouths to establish dominance, which is known as gaping.
 The frequency of which Shinisaurus crocodilurus gape is thought to establish a dominant-subordinate social structure to their conspecifics.
-Similar to other lizards like Dipsosaurus dorsalis or Tropidurus spp. the Chinese crocodile lizards would also swing their tails and lunge at their competitors.
+Similar to other lizards like Dipsosaurus dorsalis or Tropidurus spp., the Chinese crocodile lizards would also swing their tails and lunge at their competitors.
 The dominant lizard will lunge and whip its tail, without force, at the subordinate lizard.
 The result of this is often little to no physical harm done to the subordinate.
-However, the subordinate lizard will retreat from the dominant’s territory.
+However, the subordinate lizard will retreat from the dominant's territory.
 Another interesting dominance-establishing behavior for Shinisaurus crocodilurus is push-up behavior.
 The lizard would straighten its forelimbs and level the head.
 Unlike other lizards, the Shinisaurus crocodilurus would only perform this push-up motion with its anterior portion.
 While they were doing push-ups, Shinisaurus crocodilurus would sometimes bob their head in a circular motion.

 Reproduction

 On average, Shinisaurus crocodilurus are fully mature and able to reproduce by the age of 3.
 They are viviparous lizards, giving birth to 2-12 fully developed offspring every spring.
-The gestation period for lasts for up to 9 months.
+The gestation period lasts for up to 9 months.
 This means that the mother does not have to take care of their offspring and that the offspring can survive independently.
 Female crocodile lizards are able to breed annually.
 Courtship often begins at the end of winter and breeding often occurs in the summer season, mainly July and August.

 Pre-copulation for the Shinisaurus crocodilurus often begins with the adult male appearance changing to a more vibrant coloration.
 Adult male lizards will display courtship behaviors like head-nodding and approaching the females.
 Successful copulation for the Shinisaurus crocodilurus is when the adult male approaches to bite the female adult on the neck.
-He then will move his body position to be on top of the female’s and secure his tail below the female.
+He then will move his body position to be on top of the female's and secure his tail below the female.
 This position is observed to be securing the position of the adult female to male contact with the cloaca.
 After ejaculation, the adult male will release the neck bite and physically release the female.